 The Interpretive Trail

-At the bottom of this slope lies a circle of stones that marks one of the many naturally occurring springs that dot the Merryspring property.
+A circle of stones marks one of the many naturally occurring springs that dot the Merryspring property.
+The park takes its name from this spring from which clean, fresh water flows continuously all year round.

 Set upon a limestone dome, Merryspring’s surface is a permeable substrate through which ground water easily drains.
 After trickling through the earth, the water reaches an impermeable granite layer, where it begins to flow outward.
 When the water reaches the slopes of the dome, it emerges clean, clear, and filtered as a spring.